cjbell630/FNaF_Advance/notes.md

 ### Golden Freddy

 Every 1s/60f, pick random number 0-34464 inclusive.
-If 1, golden freddy is set to appear.
+If 1, set Golden Freddy to appear.
+Golden Freddy will not be reset until the next night, so once he is set to appear, he will not be set to appear again.
+This can happen even when the player is looking at 2B, in which case the poster will update live and the audio file will be played.
 > NOTE: intended behavior from Scott was 1 in 100000, but due to Clickteam 2.5 random function integer max value, the
 > true odds are 1 in 34464
-> NOTE: This means that if the appearance is triggered, you have 1 second to view it?
-It doesn't stay triggered all
-> night?
-> NOTE: What happens if the player is looking at 2b and then golden freddy is set to appear?
-I've never seen him suddenly appear before.

 Whenever cam 2b is viewed, if Bonnie is not there and Golden freddy is set to appear (above value=1), the poster will be shown, and Golden Freddy will be in the office when the cam is closed.